How is a Chart of Accounts similar to a high-performance vehicle?

 Getting to the Point

-So why invest in fine tuning your Chart of Accounts?
+So why invest in fine tuning your chart of accounts?
 Really, it comes down to a matter of efficiency.
 A well organized COA saves time, saves money, and saves a lot of headaches.
 It gives you the ability to drill down in your financials and make adjustments with confidence.
-By correcting the information at the foundational level, you know too, your financial statements will be accurate and you can make informed business decisions.
+By correcting the information at the foundational level, you know that your financial statements will be accurate and you can make informed business decisions.

 So, let’s dial in those details and you can take the ride wherever you want.

-For additional help in creating your Chart of Accounts and getting your business to zing, reach out to us here: https://ledgergurus.com/services/.
+For additional help in creating your chart of accounts and getting your business to zing, be sure to reach out to us.